 - A criminal offence;

 - A miscarriage of justice;

 - An act creating risk to health and safety;

 - An act causing damage to the environment;

 - A breach of any legal obligation;

 - Financial fraud or mismanagement;

 - Negligence;

 - Conduct that is likely to damage the Employer's reputation;

 - Unauthorised disclosure of confidential information;

 - Concealment of, or attempt to conceal, any of the above.

 A whistle-blower is a person who raises a genuine concern relating to the above.

-Not all concerns about the SAT count as whistle-blowing.
-For example, personal staff grievances such as bullying or harassment do not usually count as whistle-blowing.
-If something affects a staff member as an individual, or relates to an individual employment contract, this is likely to be a grievance.
+Not all concerns about the SAT count as whistleblowing.
+For example, personal staff grievances such as bullying or harassment do not usually count as whistleblowing.
+If something affects a staff member as an individual, or relates to an individual

-6. Detriment
+F. Detriment